How to email a word document using C#, VB.NET

 End If

-'Update the required e-mail id here
+'Update the required email ID here

-'Creates And sends the email message
+'Creates and sends the email message

 Dim emailMessage As MailMessage = New MailMessage("MailId@outlook.com", "RecipientMailId@outlook.com")

-'Adds the subject for email
+'Adds the subject for the email

-emailMessage.Subject = "You order #10295 has been shipped"
+emailMessage.Subject = "Your order #10295 has been shipped"

-'Sets the HTML string as email body
+'Sets the HTML string as the email body

 emailMessage.IsBodyHtml = True